 University of East Anglia's Global Research Translation Award (ref.
 EP/T015411/1) was funded by United Kingdom Research and Innovation (UKRI) with the Global Challenges Research Fund (GCRF), part of the UK's Official Development Assistance.

 Please look at the individual sub-project pages to see the latest research outputs.

 The GRTA project brings together 15 international partner organisations from 10 different countries.

 The project draws on interdisciplinary expertise from across UEA.

-Innovation experts from the Schools of Education and Lifelong Learning, International Development, Pharmacy and Chemistry are leading the four sub-projects.
-Experts on communication from UEA are co-producing outputs with partners and stakeholders: Christine Cornea from Art, Media and American Studies; Jean McNeil from Literature, Drama and Creative Writing; and Asher Minns from the Tyndall Centre for Climate Change Research.
+Innovation experts from the Schools of Education and Lifelong Learning, Global Development, Pharmacy and Chemistry led the four sub-projects.
+Experts on communication from UEA co-produced outputs with partners and stakeholders: Christine Cornea from Art, Media and American Studies; Jean McNeil from Literature, Drama and Creative Writing; and Asher Minns from the Tyndall Centre for Climate Change Research.